terraform-provider-openstack/terraform-provider-openstack/website/docs/r/networking_port_v2.html.markdown

     addresses that can be active on this port.
 The structure is described below.

+* `extra_dhcp_opts` - (Optional) An array of desired DHCP options that needs to be configured on the port.
+The structure is described below.

 * `value_specs` - (Optional) Map of additional options.

 The `fixed_ip` block supports: